Federal GRC Engineering

 The practical impact: an organization building on AWS GovCloud East can import AWS’s Component Definition and inherit dozens of physical, environmental, and infrastructure controls.
 Those controls populate the SSP automatically as inherited implementations, with the inheritance relationship machine-verifiable rather than based on a PDF attestation letter.
 The SSP author focuses documentation effort on customer-responsible controls, not the full baseline.

+The audit fix.
 Request OSCAL Component Definitions from every infrastructure and platform provider in your authorization boundary.
 AWS, Azure, and Google publish these for their FedRAMP-authorized environments.
 Import each Component Definition into your SSP authoring tool and map inherited controls before writing a single line of customer-responsible implementation text.
 Organizations that skip this step re-document inherited controls manually, adding 40 to 80 hours of SSP authoring effort for no compliance value.

 What the Mandate Actually Requires

 RFC-0024 does not require organizations to rebuild their security programs.
-It requires them to express their existing programs in OSCAL format.
+It requires them to express their existing Class D programs in OSCAL format.
 The control implementations documented in a current Word-based SSP must be converted into structured OSCAL data.
 Assessment findings documented in narrative reports must become structured Assessment Results.
 The POA&M spreadsheet becomes a machine-readable POA&M model.

 The conversion effort depends heavily on how well the current SSP is organized.
 Well-structured SSPs with consistent control implementation formats convert in 8 to 12 weeks using available tooling.
 SSPs with inconsistent narrative sections, undocumented control inheritance, and informal assessment evidence require structural cleanup before OSCAL conversion is possible.
 That cleanup takes longer than the conversion itself.

-How FedRAMP 20x Changes the Authorization Process
+How the Machine-Readable Mandate Changes the Authorization Process

 This is the structural shift that OSCAL enables beyond FedRAMP compliance: the authorization process becomes a data operation rather than a document review.
 Organizations investing in OSCAL-native workflows now build the capability that continuous Authorization to Operate (cATO) depends on.
 The federal GRC engineering discipline that manages this infrastructure is materially different from the compliance management discipline that assembled Word documents.